Disc Brakes or V-Brakes? We’ll Help You Decide

 Q. Are you looking to ride long haul across the country or even the globe?

 You may be better of with the simplicity, durability, ease of adjustment, and availability of spares that come with V-brakes.

-Do you have experience and a personal opinion on choosing between disc brakes and rim brakes?
-Please share with us your thoughts by adding a comment in the space below.
+Now let us understand the most important component: Disc Brakes in detail.
+Also, if you have any experience and a personal opinion while choosing between disc brakes and rim brakes please do share your thoughts by adding a comment in the space below.

 Cycling AdventuresThe Top Cycling Route Near Bengaluru